 On the back of the unit, you’ll find a full-size 1/4″ sustain pedal input for any type of sustain pedal you already own.

 The Pros of the MPK Mini MKII

-This midi keyboard controller is packed full of features that other keyboards struggle to give the user.
+This midi keyboard controller is packed full of features that other top midi keyboards struggle to give the user.

 It is also more affordable than other keyboards and selling for around $99 in most places.